djbrieck/brieckspro/content/posts/install-chirp-linux-mint-21.x/index.md

 2. For Linux Mint 21.x / 22.x the correct variant of CHIRP is CHIRP-next, find the download link on the above-mentioned downloads page.
 3. For Linux the file to download is named `chirp-YYYYMMDD-py3-none-any.whl` you may need to right-click and select "Save link as..." option to start the file download otherwise you may see the browser try and load the binary file right in the browser window if you click the link as named.

-4. While here click the SHA1SUM link by clicking on the link.
-When the `.whl` finishes download run the following command and make sure that the has output of the downloaded `.whl` file  matches the one listed next to the `.whl` file in the SHA1SUM file.
+4. While here click the `SHA1SUM` link by clicking on the link.
+When the `.whl` finishes download run the following command and make sure that the hash output of the downloaded `.whl` file  matches the hash listed next to the `.whl` file in the SHA1SUM file.

 ```
 sha1sum chirp-20250822-py3-none-any.whl